rackerlabs/rackspace-how-to/content/cloud-servers/install-epel-and-additional-repositories-on-centos-and-red-hat.md

 For more information, see the [IUS Usage Guide](https://ius.io/Usage/).

-### Install the Remi repository

-The Remi repository provides newer versions of the software in the core CentOS and Red Hat Enterprise Linux repositories.
-The Remi repository depends on the EPEL repository.

-**Warning:** Packages in the Remi repository obsolete packages from other third party repositories, including IUS.
-Because of this, you would typically use *either* IUS or Remi, not *both*.

-**Warning:** Packages in the Remi repository use the same names as packages from the official repositories.
-This similarity can result in inadvertent package upgrades when you run an update with yum, so use the Remi repository with care.

-**Note:** Because of the concerns listed above, we do not recommend Remi for Rackspace customers with a managed level of support.
-Managed servers automatically update nightly by default, which can cause unplanned upgrades if the Remi repository is enabled.
-If you require the Remi repository or another repository with package name conflicts, contact Rackspace Support before applying any upgrades to ensure continued support for your server.

-To install the Remi release package, run the following command:

-    sudo yum install http://rpms.famillecollet.com/enterprise/remi-release-$(rpm -E '%{rhel}').rpm

-### Enable the Remi repository

-The Remi repository is disabled by default.

-To use the Remi repository only when you know you need it, use the `--enablerepo=remi` option when installing a package.
-For example:

-    sudo yum --enablerepo=remi install php-tcpdf

-If you want to permanently enable the Remi repository, run the following
-command:

-    sudo yum-config-manager --enable remi

 ### Check for available repositories

 You can see if the repositories that you need are installed and enabled